-• Ensure the inboard engine is running with the Inboard Throttle towards the 'Drive' position.
-See Starting the Inboard Engine on page 3-4

-- Line up a smooth approach path to the water and slowly drive the craft into the water, controlling the craft speed using the Speed Joystick. - Prepare the outboard for starting by lowering the outboard into the water using the Outboard Trim buttons on the Outboard Throttle.
-As a general guide, on a flat sandy beach or ramp set the trim to approximately 70%.
-On a rocky launch area, the outboard can be trimmed out higher to help protect the lower part of the outboard (skeg).
+- Ensure the inboard engine is running with the Throttle Up button pressed.
+See Starting the Inboard Engine on page 3-8 - Line up a smooth approach path to the water and slowly drive the boat into the water, controlling the boat speed using the Speed Joystick.

+Outboard Controller

+Outboard Trim

 - Confirm the Outboard Throttle is set in the neutral position.
 For safety reasons, having the outboard set to any position other than neutral will prevent the outboard from starting. - Once the outboard propeller is fully submerged and in sufficient water depth, turn the Outboard Ignition Key to start the outboard and set the Outboard Throttle to a low comfortable speed.
-Note this should be done before the craft begins to float. - Take control of the craft with the outboard as soon as possible.
-Once the water reaches sufficient depth the craft will begin to float like a traditional boat, and the wheels will break contact with the seabed.
-At this point the craft is controlled by the outboard.
-Gently increase the Outboard Throttle power so the boat moves forward and is under safe control.

-Lifting the Legs

-- Once the craft motion is safely controlled by the outboard, stop the wheels by returning the Speed Joystick to the neutral position. - Move the Inboard Throttle towards the 'Lift' position. - Press the Bow Wheel switch to the 'Wheels Up' position to raise the front wheel and leg out of the water.
-Hold the switch until the leg is fully raised and the confirmation 'beep' sound is heard.

-- Repeat the process with the Stern Wheels. - Once both front and rear legs are fully raised, the inboard engine can be stopped by returning the Inboard Ignition Key to the vertical position.
-See Turning off the Inboard on page 3-15
+Note this should be done before the boat begins to float. - Take control of the boat with the outboard as soon as possible.
+Once the water reaches sufficient depth the boat will begin to float like a traditional boat, and the wheels will break contact with the seabed.
+At this point the boat is controlled by the outboard.
+Gently increase the Outboard Throttle power so the boat moves forward and is under safe control. - Lifting the Legs - Once the boat motion is safely controlled by the outboard, stop the wheels by returning the Speed Joystick to the neutral position. - Press the WHEELS UP button to raise the front wheel and leg out of the water.
+Hold the switch until the leg is fully raised and the confirmation 'beep' sound is heard. - Repeat the process with the Stern Wheels. - Once both front and rear legs are fully raised, the inboard engine can be stopped by pressing the Engine ON/OFF button. - Set Outboard trim to 0% (on gauge)